-The monitoring and evaluation (M&E) framework and system is an important tool for effective coordination of social protection management and service delivery.
-It should contain a set of core indicators to measure the outcomes and impactof coordination and integration of social protection services at all levels of government.
-Regular evaluations should be conducted to assess the level of coordination of services and programmes at the national, provincial, district and local levels.
+The monitoring and evaluation (M&E) framework and system is an important tool for the effective coordination of social protection management and service delivery.
+It should contain a set of core indicators to measure the outcomes and impact of coordination and integration of social protection services at all levels of government.
+These outcomes should be tracked using an equity lens, disaggregating data by gender, disability status, ethnicity and other known vulnerabilities to ensure the programme is equitably reaching all recipients and leading to positive impacts Regular evaluations should be conducted to assess the level of coordination of services and programmes at the national, provincial, district and local levels.